Experiments with bar magnets: An extension lesson with your Seesaw Science Kit

 Placing a bar magnet on a floating platform allow it to rotate freely to align itself in the North-South direction of the Earth!

-Transfer the MAGNET POWER – Making temporary magnets
+Transfer the MAGNETIC POWER – Making temporary magnets

 We all can agree the power of magnets is awesome.
 Lucky for you, your bar magnet has the power forever, right?
 Well, not exactly.

-We can also use permanent magnets like your bar magnet to make temporary magnets magnetic material!
-Like the name suggests, magnetism on temporary magnets deplete quickly and they only retain their magnetism for a limited time.
+We can also use permanent magnets, like your bar magnet, to turn magnetic objects into temporary magnets!
+As the name suggests, magnetism on temporary magnets depletes quickly and they only retain their magnetism for a limited time.

 - With one pole of your magnet, stroke the metal object from one end to the other